rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/08-configuring-tower.rst

 Click SAVE |Save button| to save your project.

-With your GOGS repository set up as a source of Ansibe code for your Tower instance, next you'll add an Inventory that references the inventory file you've been maintaining in GOGS today.
+With your Github repository set up as a source of Ansibe code for your Tower instance, next you'll add an Inventory that references the inventory file you've been maintaining in Github today.

 Creating an Inventory
 ``````````````````````